nolawnchairs/js-lru/README.md

 Arrays cannot be used directly with the `LRUSizedMap`, as their length properties report the number of items in the collection, and not the actual byte size that the LRU expects.

-Therefore, this library includes a simple wrapper around the native Javascript Array type It's only limitation is the same as that of the `LRUSizedMap`, being that it will only accept objects with a `length` property that correctly reports the value's byte size.
+Therefore, this library includes a simple wrapper around the native Javascript Array type.

+It's only limitation is that the types it can hold are constrained by the same `ByteLengthAware` type that the `LRUSizedMap` does.

 ```ts
 export class LRUSizedArray<T extends ByteLengthAware>